QuantEcon/lecture-source-py/source/rst/amss2.rst

 Formulas and Code Details
 --------------------------

-For our example, we describe some code that we use to compute the steady-state mean and the rate of convergence to it
+For our example, we describe some code that we use to compute the steady state mean and the rate of convergence to it

 The  values of :math:`\pi(s)` are .5, .5